steevon/Leo/docs/Deployment.md

 ## Azure Service Bus
 A [Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/) queue is used to keep messages for turning devices off.
 Azure Service Bus provides an option to schedule the enqueue time of a message.
 This feature is used in this app to schedule the devices to be turned off.
 This function app uses a queue named "turn-off-device".
 The name is hard coded in a constant variable named `turnOffDeviceQueueName` in `Leo.cs`.
 A queue with this name must be created in the Service Bus before running the function app.

+Once the service bus is created, the `ServiceBusConnectionString` should be set as an environment variable.
+This string can be obtained in the "Settings - Shared access policies" of the service bus.

 See also: [Use Azure portal to create a Service Bus queue](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-quickstart-portal)